modern-hobbyist/ModernHobbyist/Resources/Useful Links.md

 # Useful Links
 Here is a collection of links that I find useful.

 - [OptiCutter](https://www.opticutter.com/) - Sheet and length cutting optimization online.
-Helpful when creating build plans and ordering stock material for wood working projects
+Helpful when creating build plans and ordering stock material for

 ----